7 Best Nerf Rival Guns (Buying Guide)

 A new ammo type was designed specifically for the Rival series.

 These High-Impact Rounds are not darts.
-Instead, they are small yellow balls with dimples, similar to what golf balls look like.
+Instead, they are small yellow balls with dimples, similar to golf balls.

 The Rival Accu sub-series included a refined ammo type.
 The Rival Accu-Round is similar to the classic Rival Round, but the dimples are larger, resulting in improved performance.